physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial4.rst

 **Consecutive windows analysis**
 --------------------------------------------

 You might want to track the evolution of the HRV measures over time.
-For example if you are injecting some drug to the mammal and want to observe the resulting changes on the HRV measures.
+For example if you are injecting some drug to the mammal and want to observe the resulting changes on the HRV measures over time.
 For that purpose **PhysioZoo** enables to perform the analysis on consecutive segments.

 Let’s use a long RR time series: File -> Open File -> Mouse.